Frequently Asked Questions About Culinary Management

-- Do I have to use the MCC-issued toolkit?
+- Do I have to use the MCC toolkit?

-- What if I already have a culinary kit, do I have to buy a full pastry kit?
+- If I already have a culinary kit, do I have to buy a complete pastry kit?

-- Do I need my book the first day of class?
+- Do I need my book on the first day of class?

 Absolutely, yes.
 Many classes will have homework the first day.
 Every CLM and PAS class uses the assigned book(s) on a regular basis.

 - Can I purchase a used book for lecture classes?

 Every ManageFirst®-based class requires a student access code to take the final exam.
 These codes come in new books only.
 These classes are: CLM 105, CLM 106, CLM 107, CLM 130, CLM 160, CLM 208.
 Your instructor will not have access codes available for you and you cannot purchase them the day of the exam.

 - How can I find a job in the culinary industry?

 - I'm a current student, can I use the kitchen outside of class/lab?